• Skip to primary navigation

 7. Wash the Car

-Your spouse loves when the little boys get out there with them to help wash the car.
+Your spouse loves it when the little boys get out there with them to help wash the car.
 They get to scrub the tires and pour on the soap.
 You may cringe as some streaks might be left behind, but they’re truly trying to do a good job.

 When they get older, teach them to polish and wax.
 Washing the car gives them another level of appreciation for the importance of keeping a clean, shiny car.